ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 }
 ```

-Here’s what’s happening:
+Here's what's happening:

-* void before the name means: *“This function will not return a value”.*
+* void before the name means: *"This function will not return a value".*
-* The `(void)` in the parameter list means: *“This function takes no arguments”.*
+* The `(void)` in the parameter list means: *"This function takes no arguments".*
 * Inside the braces `{}`, we place the statements we want to execute when the function is called.

 **Calling it:**